SystemFw/blog/content/staging/paxos-failures.md

 Phase 2, it doesn't mean it still holds the lock by the time its writes arrive to storage servers.

-This issue is addressed by the fifth big idea in Paxos: _fencing_.
+This is addressed by the fifth big idea in Paxos: _fencing_.

 If a writer has had its lock stolen, that means that at least one member of the majority it selected in Phase 1 has now been locked at a